ECE Commencement Ceremony

 Email: ece-graduation@ncsu.edu

 There will be seating available for guests requiring accommodation for a disability or any assistive devices or services to participate in this activity.
-No special tickets or notice is needed for this seating.
+No special notice is needed for this seating.

 In addition, strollers are not permitted in Reynolds Coliseum.
 If you bring one with you, you will be asked to leave this in a designated area within the building but away from the Arena.
 It is recommended that you do not bring strollers with you if at all possible.